The seeding of cosmic ray electrons by cluster radio galaxies: a review: Theoretical and numerical models

-In summary, in line with the simplistic theoretical derivation of the previous Section, the repeated activity of a few radio galaxies ($\leq 10$ ), joined with the typical turbulent gas motions expected from numerical simulations, appears sufficient to fill most of the area covered by observed radio halos ($\leq 0.1~R_{200})$.
+In summary, an in line with the simplistic theoretical derivation of the previous Section, the repeated activity of a few radio galaxies in clusters ($\leq 10$), joined with the typical turbulent gas motions expected from numerical simulations, appears sufficient to fill most of the area covered by observed radio halos ($\leq 0.1~R_{200})$ with relativistic electrons.

-On the other hand, the external regions where radio relics typically form ($\geq 0.5 R_{\rm 200}$, e.g. \cite{2012MNRAS.421.1868V,2017MNRAS.470..240N}) are hardly replenished by significant amount of fossil cosmic ray electrons even by multiple radio galaxies, and probably additional cluster wide motions (e.g. sloshing) are required to conveniently distribute the remnant plasma in a more uniform way, before shocks revive it, as suggested \cite[e.g.][]{2021ApJ...914...73Z}.
+On the other hand, the external regions where radio relics typically form ($\geq 0.5 ~R_{\rm 200}$, e.g. \cite{2012MNRAS.421.1868V,2017MNRAS.470..240N}) are hardly replenished by significant amount of fossil cosmic ray electrons even by multiple radio galaxies, and probably additional cluster wide motions (e.g. sloshing) are required to conveniently distribute the remnant plasma in a more uniform way, before shocks revive it, as already suggested \cite[e.g.][]{2021ApJ...914...73Z}.
 How common such configurations may appear in the lifetime of cluster of galaxies remains to be assessed.
-Complementary to this, the injection of cosmic rays by merger shocks can naturally lead to large and correlated populations of fossil electrons that subsequent re-acceleration events can illuminate on $\sim \rm Mpc$ scales \cite[][]{2013MNRAS.435.1061P,va23b,inchingolo22,2023MNRAS.526.4234S}, and moreover the ubiquitous presence of turbulent motions even in the outskirts of cluster and maintain this population of electrons at a higher energy than expected only under the effect of radiative losses, i.e. up to $\gamma \sim 10^3$ \cite{beduzzi23}.
+Complementary to this, the injection of cosmic rays by merger shocks can naturally lead to large and correlated populations of fossil electrons that subsequent re-acceleration events can illuminate on $\sim \rm ~Mpc$ scales \cite[][]{2013MNRAS.435.1061P,va23b,inchingolo22,2023MNRAS.526.4234S}, and moreover the ubiquitous presence of turbulent motions even in the outskirts of cluster can maintain electrons at a higher energy than expected only considering the effect of radiative losses, i.e. up to $\gamma \sim 10^3$ \cite{beduzzi23}.
 This would imply the existence of a second and rather uniform population of fossil electrons on larger cluster scales, in addition to the outcome of evolving radio cluster galaxies.